AnthonyCxx/Notes-and-Writeups/Bash/variables-and-strings.md

 # Variables
 ## Qualities of a Variable
-1. Begin with a letter or an underscore (underscores are counted as letters often)
+1. Begin with a letter or an underscore (underscores are counted as letters in Bash and in programing like [Vim](https://www.vim.org/))
 2. Can contain letters, numbers, or an underscore
 3. Are case-sensitive; e.g. `myvar` is not the same as `myVar`
 4. Are called in the program with a '$' prepended